 We continue to experience unprecedented times with the Covid-19 pandemic, which is affecting global health and creating uncertainty and volatility in the business environment.
-Stora Enso Investors Relations has received inquiries from investors and analysts related to the Covid-19 and its impacts on our business operations.
+Stora Enso Investors Relations has received several questions from investors and analysts related to the Covid-19 and its impacts on our business operations.
 Please find below some typical questions and answers.

 Q: What precautions have you taken against Covid-19?

 Stora Enso plays an important role in the society by providing vital materials for the food, hygiene and medical industries.

-Q: How has Covid-19 impacted your Q2/2020 performance?
+Q: How Covid-19 impacted on your Q3/2020 performance?

-Q: How has Covid-19 impacted your sales prices?
+Q: How Covid-19 impacted on your sales prices in Q3/2020?

 Q: Have your units and mills been operating normally?

 A: Due to the cross-border travel restrictions and safety concerns associated with Covid-19, most of Stora Enso’s annual mill maintenance shutdowns were postponed from the first half until the second half of 2020.

 Q: What have been the impacts on your supply chain and deliveries?